Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/code/README.md

 ## 11 Extra Power Conservation
 Added solar detector code which switches LEDs off when solar ADC value goes below a certain value (0.27 was measured as threshold voltage but is quite temperamental).
 Also added code that send mcu to sleep if LEDmode is 0 for over 2 minutes.
-This is currently commented because it is a bit pointless without having a second interrupt button).
+This is currently commented because it is a bit pointless without having a second interrupt button.